[David Hanson in the Chair]

 “There must also be an ongoing review of the data to make sure that previous studies have not missed any serious, widespread issue.
 It remains vital that surgeons continue to make patients aware of all the possible side effects associated with performing a hernia repair.”

-Those gentlemen came to see me earlier this year to tell me that they were not aware of the complications.
+Those gentlemen who came to see me earlier this year to ld me that they were not aware of the complications.
 I will give an example a little later.
 I do not want to criticise surgeons because they are under incredible pressure, but people have told me that they were not aware of the ins and outs and relevant information, so I believe there is a case to answer.

 The Health Issues Centre inquiry specifically focused on people who had suffered a hernia, to better understand the nature and the impact of adverse outcomes.
 Over a period of four weeks, 183 respondents reported hernia mesh-related injury across a range of brands and of categories of hernia.
 Several serious problems with hernia mesh implants arose, too.
 It is hard sometimes to explain the physical, emotional and mental effect.
 The people I met were very clear that in the vast numbers of cases that they knew of, there were several serious problems.
 The vast majority of respondents—87% of them—did not feel that they were given enough information before their treatment to give informed consent.
 Indeed, they were never told about the risks and the impacts.
 They were not aware of any problems.

 A senior member of the Conservative party—I will not mention his name—told me yesterday, “I have had a hernia mesh implant, but mine was successful.”
 Many are successful, but we should highlight those that are not.
 Some 91% of respondents suffer ongoing post-operative chronic pain as well as other health impacts.
-For example, some of the men that spoke to me have had serious bouts of depression and allergic reactions.
+For example, some of the men who spoke to me have had serious bouts of depression and allergic reactions.
 Only 8.7% of respondents said that they had had successful treatment to address the problematic outcome of the operation.

 Past cases of mine have involved women who have had mesh operations, which are intimate operations.
 I have had cases of ladies who have been unable to work or keep relationships going.
 They have been unable to cope with life, so the impacts of hernia mesh when it goes wrong are very real.